ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/TESTING CONNECTIVITY.md

 ![image](https://user-images.githubusercontent.com/38144008/222148411-97c31e44-5128-40de-821c-f85b4dedceec.png)

-Sometimes parsers can not be included in some plataforms, that is the reason of this error.(in asa device).
+Sometimes parsers can not be included in some plataforms, that is the reason of this error in asa device.

-## error parse asa device:
+## ERROR GENERATE IN ASA DEVICE

 ![image](https://user-images.githubusercontent.com/38144008/222657835-750906d3-ce8a-486e-9a2c-f030455aefad.png)

 # CLI APPROACH WORKS WITH PYATS - PARSE